 Vitamin D is an important hormone that affects all the cells in the system.
-In other words, if you lack this vitamin, then you might have bad bone health, heart, immune, brain and metabolic conditions.
+In other words, if we lack this vitamin, then we might have bad bone health, heart, immune, brain, and metabolic conditions.

-So, you need to help your body reach the necessary vitamin level.
+So, we need to help our body reach the necessary vitamin level.
 Besides, this vitamin is linked to insulin resistance, for example, type 1 and 2 diabetes.

-This can give you an even bigger reason to regulate your health.
+This can give us an even bigger reason to regulate our health.

-If you take the necessary amount of vitamin D your body needs, you can reduce the chance of developing chronic diseases.
+If we take the necessary amount of vitamin D our body needs, we can reduce the chance of developing chronic diseases.
 Researchers believe that such supplement has helped 1 million people around the world every year.

 This vitamin is even used for treating cancer and protecting the body against: